blynkkk/docs/blynk.console/devices/device-sharing.md

 This type of sharing is useful when you have only one user to share the device with and you don't want to isolate the device within other organization.

+For example, you want to share your garage door with your wife, so you both can view and control the garage doors.
+At the same time, you have other devices you're playing with, and you don't want your wife to see them (because one of them is drinking machine, so obviously you don't want your wife to be aware of it).
+You invite your wife with a role that has **View Own Devices** and **Control Own Devices** permissions, and you transfer the ownership of the garage doors to the wife.
+Now you (as administrator) can see all devices, and she (as device owner) can view and control only the garage doors.

 ## Sharing via sub organization

 You can create the sub organization, invite multiple users you want to share the device with and transfer the device ownership